alexpt2000/4Year_OOP_MeasuringDocumentSimilarity/README.txt

  	- SampleBooks.zip   (optional)

-2 - STARTING THE TOMCAT
+2 - TOMCAT

-	After install the Tomcat, copy the file "jaccard.war" into the folder
+	After install the Tomcat, copy the file "jaccard.war" into the folder.

+        In this case I am using version 9, I tested in version 8 and it also works perfectly.
 		- Windows
 		"C:\Program Files\Apache Software Foundation\Tomcat9\webapps"